lr-emmacg/liferay-environment-composer/README.markdown

 #### Enable clustering

-Clustering can be enabled by setting the `lr.docker.environment.cluster.nodes` property in `gradle.properties.
+Clustering can be enabled by setting the `lr.docker.environment.cluster.nodes` property in `gradle.properties`.
 Setting it to 0 means no clustering is enabled.
 Setting it to 1 or more will add that many cluster nodes in addition to the main Liferay instance.

 `gradle.properties`: